monojk/microbit-remote-buggy/README.md

 **Control:**
 * **Left Button:**  Start the buggy
 * **Right Button:** Stop the buggy
-* **Tilt* the control microbit forward to move forward, backward to move backwards, left to turn left, right to turn right
+* **Tilt** the control microbit forward to move forward, backward to move backwards, left to turn left, right to turn right

+See movie